-The stated practice settings set by ACOTE are also used in the Fieldwork Data Form.
-Students can choose any of the following settings or other emerging areas of practice that are available at the time of the fieldwork match.
+The stated practice settings set by ACOTE are also used in the Fieldwork Data Forms.
+Fieldwork Data Forms are available for students to view in the Fieldwork office.
+Students can choose any of the following settings or other emerging areas of practice that are available at the time of the fieldwork match:

 1. Hospital based settings